jsantiagoh/speech-api/README.md

 ## Record audio using the console
 `sox -d -b 16 -c 1 -r 16k amy_short.wav` just press `CTRL-C` when done

+## HTTP Requests
+Look at [httpie](https://github.com/jkbrzt/httpie) as a replacement of curl to maintain your sanity.

 # API
 ## Speech
 ```